labgrid-project/labgrid/doc/development.rst

 This can help understanding what happened and why it happened.
 However, when debugging tests, it might be more helpful to get a live impression of what is going on.
-For this, you can use ``tail -f`` to read the content written to the log file as if you would be connected to the devices serial console (except that it is read-only)::
+For this, you can use ``tail -F`` to read the content written to the log file as if you would be connected to the devices serial console (except that it is read-only)::

-  $ tail -f logdir/console_main # for the 'main' target
+  $ tail -F logdir/console_main # for the 'main' target

 For getting information about timing, the ``annotate-output`` command turned out to be quite helpful.